JayRowlands/Googlemaps-Lyric-Collector/README.md

-The application is developed in Kotlin and uses googlemaps to walk around Swansea University campus and collect lyrics.
+Android app written in Kotlin which uses Google Maps to walk around Swansea University campus and collect lyrics.

 Run the emulator with the normal Gradle sync files to begin using the application.